Solitaire HTML5 Game Tutorial With Phaser 3 Part 3: Player Input

 At a high level, we did the following for each of the event types in the code above:

-• In the #createDragStartEventListener method, we registered an event listener for the dragstart event, and when we get this event we are logging information about the game object and updating the alpha on the game object.
-This makes it easier for us to tell which game object is being moved in our Scene.
+event, and when we get this event we are logging information about the game object and updating the alpha on the game object.
+This makes it easier for us to tell which game object is being moved in our Scene. - In the

-• In the #createOnDragEventListener method, we registered an event listener for the drag event, and when we get this event we are updating the game objects position to match the x and y value of the pointer object that was provided.
-This allows us to click and drag the game objects in our Scene.
+value of the pointer object that was provided.
+This allows us to click and drag the game objects in our Scene. - In the

 Game Object Depth